michelestofella/morris/README.md

 The test checks if the final point of the algorithm applied A -> B and B -> C is equal to the algorithm applied directly A -> C within a certain tolerance on precision governed by the parameter tol (set at tol=1e-6).

+The **third test** applies the algorithm to a null function, thus we expect the initial value to be constant in time.
+The test checks that the final value is equal to the initial one.

-**Note on the tests**: the two tests correctly work because an appropriate integration step dt has been set.
+**Note on the tests**: the first and the second test correctly work because an appropriate integration step dt has been set, that depends on the function one has to integrate.
 See the file **rk4_error.py** for further details on the dependance of the error of the algorithm with respect to the integration step.

 ### error_rk4.py